Efesngl/ayyvi-api/README.md

 ## Installation

-For the run this project install dependencies run these commands on the root of the project:
+For the run this project you need to install dependencies.
+Run these commands on the root of the project:

 ```bash
   composer install